SSpzcee/Asunder-PHB/phb/md/Kumo Clans.md

 ### **Shinton \- Vibration Release**

 Combining lightning and wind chakra results in the advanced nature of Shinton, or “Vibration Release”; a mystical and strange power even in a world full of strange powers, involving the manipulation of clouds and the weather itself to rain down thunder and hail on the enemy.
 Any Raiton or Fuuton Technique may be converted to Shinton, with the following effects:

-* \+5 Chakra Cost
+* +5 Chakra Cost
-* Shinton cannot be Blocked, ignores full DR, and ignores Armor.
+* Shinton cannot be Blocked, ignores half DR, and ignores Armor.
+It also deals Blunt damage unless the technique specifies.
 * Shinton Techniques can be either High Frequency or Low Frequency, decided by the user at the time that the Jutsu is declared.
+* Shinton Techniques cannot apply Paralysis.
+Instead, they apply a Stun equal to twice the Paralysis' Severity.
+* Shinton Damage Dealing Techniques do not gain any bonuses to Wounding from any source.
+Instead, every 15% extra wounding that would have been applied adds or increases the Technique's Stun by 1.
 * High Frequency Shinton only deals 75% of Final Damage.
-* High Frequency Shinton has \+CHA/30 Accuracy bonus.
+* High Frequency Shinton has +CHA/30 Accuracy bonus.
-* High Frequency Shinton Damage Dealing Techniques apply (1+Rank of Jutsu) of the Dissonance Status Effect, which stacks with itself.
-* Dissonance has a cap of 5+CHA/8.
-* Low Frequency Shinton Damage Dealing Techniques do not gain any bonuses to Wounding from any source.
-Instead, every 15% extra wounding that would have been applied adds or increases the Technique's Stun by 1\.
-* Low Frequency Shinton Damage Dealing Techniques force the target to roll Athletics VS  (Speed of Attack \+ Dissonance Severity) TN.
+* Low Frequency Shinton Damage Dealing Techniques force the target to roll Athletics or Resistance VS your Chakra Control.
 Failure means they fall prone.
-* Low Frequency Shinton Techniques deal an additional amount of extra Damage equal to twice the Target’s Dissonance Severity.
-This extra Damage cannot Wound, is separate from the rest of the Technique, and cannot be reduced by any means.
-Nor is it added to the total of any normal Damage the Technique might have.
-* Low Frequency Shinton Damage Dealing Techniques lower the target's Dissonance, if they had any, by (Rank of Jutsu).
-This decrease to Dissonance is applied after the target has rolled to not fall prone taken and taken Dissonance Damage.
-* Raiton transformed Shinton Techniques cannot apply Paralysis.
-Instead, they apply a Stun equal to twice the Paralysis' Severity.
+* Low Frequency Shinton Techniques increase their Area by CHA/30
 * Shinton is weak to Katon, but strong against Raiton and Doton.

-### **Dissonance**
+### **Resonance**

-Your Vestibular System, aka sense of balance and coordination, has been abhorrently disrupted by the vibrations currently running through your body.
-Until they settle down, you'll find yourself stumbling, falling, and messing up many of your actions.

-Every time you perform an Action or Interrupt while standing upright, roll Athletics vs (Speed of Action+Dissonance Severity) TN before the Action is resolved or reacted against.
-If you fail then you fall Prone (As per the E Ranked Taijutsu "Trip).
-Apply the penalties of being prone to that Action or Interrupt and all subsequent Actions or Interrupts until you stand back up.

-Furthermore, this Dissonance causes it so that any other disruptions to your ability to operate with any sort of competency become much more punishing.
-The maximum which Paralysis can increase an Action's Base Speed (Which is normally a max of double the base speed of said action) increases by (Dissonance/3).
-For example, if you had Dissonance 12, the max Paralysis cap for any Action or Interrupt becomes (Double Base Speed \+ 4).
-So if somebody gave you Paralysis 6 afterwards, then you attempted to Dodge another attack, your Dodge is increased by the full Paralysis 6, becoming a Base Speed 8 Interrupt.

-You decrease your Dissonance Severity by RES/30 every 20 ICs.
+By combining the sound waves of multiple jutsu you can combine their intensities to enhance the power of your Shinton jutsu.
+When you use a Shiton jutsu, the sound waves linger in its affected area (or a circle with a radius of its range if it doesn’t have an area) for IC equal to twice the speed of the jutsu.
+If another Shinton jutsu with a chakra cost less then or equal to the original and has the same frequency is used within that time it gains the benefits below provided it passes through the area:

+- High Frequency Shinton Damage Dealing Techniques apply the Ringing Noise Minor wound except it stacks separately than other versions for the purposes of determining its duration.
+This does not apply if the attack's damage was reduced by partial defense.

+- Low Frequency Shinton Damage Dealing Techniques increase their damage by half the damage dice of the original jutsu (not accounting for any increases such as through Elemental Mastery).

 ### **Kyōmei-Ha No Jutsu \- Resonance Blade Technique**

-(Flavor Text)
+"Hear the blade of song"

-Type: C Rank \- Shinton Ninjutsu
+Type: C Rank - Shinton Ninjutsu
 Chakra: 22
 Upkeep: 5
 Speed: 9
 Requires: A held weapon.
 Effects: You channel high intensity vibrations through your weapon, causing it to become a highly lethal tool that can crush, cut, or pierce through anything.
-You ignore the full DR of the target, and Blocking's effectiveness is reduced by \-50% rather than the normal \-25% of weapons (Typically nullifying normal Blocks).
-And whenever a target attempts to Parry or Block your Weapon Attack with a weapon of their own, roll a 1d3, on a 1, their weapon breaks as its sliced cleanly through and their Defense automatically fails.
-Otherwise, resolve their Defense normally.

-Additionally, whenever you hit with your weapon, you channel highly destructive shockwaves through the target's body.
-Which will amplify any vibrations currently coursing through their body in a disruptive and painful spasms.
-The Target takes twice their Dissonance Severity as unreducible damage.
-And they are forced to make an Athletics Check with a TN of (Speed of your Attack \+ Their Dissonance Severity).
-If they fail the check, then they fall prone.
+Attacks with this weapon gain the properties of either high or low frequency (chosen on declaration).
+Attacks with this weapon cannot create or take advantage of interference.

 ### **Chinmoku Junshu No Jutsu \- Silent Adherence Technique**

 Type: D Rank \- Shinton Ninjutsu

 Chakra: 12
 Range: Special
 Area: Special